-WHAT TO WATCH FOR Vs. TITANS
+WHAT TO WATCH FOR Vs. JACKSONVILLE

 The offensive line not allowing a sack for the fifth time in 2019.
-The Raiders are one of three teams this year to hold four different opponents without a sack.
+The Raiders are one of three teams this year to hold at least four different opponents without a sack.

 The rookie class continuing to lead the NFL in total touchdowns.
-Through Week 13, the Raiders 2019 rookie class has combined to score 14 touchdowns, tying a franchise record for most touchdowns among a rookie class.
+Through Week 15, the Raiders 2019 rookie class has combined to score 15 touchdowns, a new franchise record for most touchdowns among a rookie class.

-The rookie class scoring at least one touchdown for the eighth time in the last 10 games.
+The rookie class scoring at least one touchdown for the ninth time in the last 11 games.